 More information regarding the current status of Southern Everglades Source Control programs, including performance measurement results and the status of research and demonstration projects, may be found in Chapter 4 of the South Florida Environmental Report.

 The District, DEP and FDACS are directed by the NEEPP to implement a source control program designed to be a multifaceted approach to reducing pollutant loads to the Lake Okeechobee, Caloosahatchee River and St. Lucie River watersheds.
 The nutrients of concern are phosphorus in the Lake Okeechobee Watershed and both phosphorus and nitrogen in the river watersheds.
 The source control program is to include a water quality monitoring component to assess success in achieving performance goals. more »

 The District's regulatory source control BMP program for the Lake Okeechobee watershed is implemented through the Works of the District permitting program in Chapters 40E-61 and 40E-63, F.A.C.
 It requires users of the Works of the District in the Lake Okeechobee Watershed to reduce phosphorus at the source in order to minimize transport in runoff so that water quality-based limits are met.

-The current performance evaluation method within Chapter 40E-61, F.A.C., is based on numerical limitations for parcels developed from the 1989 Surface Water Improvement and Management Plan and does not evaluate performance and progress of the collective source control programs for the watershed.
+The current performance evaluation method within Chapter 40E-61, F.A.C., is based on numerical limitations for parcels developed from the 1989 Surface Water Improvement and Management Plan.
 Therefore, the evaluation method is currently being revised to measure the progress toward meeting current objectives and recent water quality requirements.
 Consistent evaluation methods will also be developed for the river and estuary watersheds.
 Detailed analysis of historical data available for all Northern Everglades basins resulted in development of Draft Technical Support Documents that will assist in tracking source control progress and will be the basis for future rule development.

 The NEEPP mandates that the regulatory source control program adopted under Chapter 40E-61, F.A.C., be expanded to encompass phosphorous and nitrogen in the Caloosahatchee River and St. Lucie River watersheds.
 In addition, the boundary of the Lake Okeechobee Watershed must be modified for inclusion of the Upper Kissimmee and Lake Istokpoga sub-watersheds.
 More information regarding current regulatory program development may be found on the District's Rules, Statutes and Criteria website.